 Every Embedded computing device may it be your computer or mobile has some inputs and corresponding outputs.

-Here is an example of how integrated embedded device works.
+Here is an example of how an embedded system works.

-- Process the given input.
+- Then, it processes the given input.
 Processing may be calculation or conversion.
 For example, an ADC (Analog to digital converter) converts a sensor analog input to digital output.

 # Interesting Facts